seanorama/masterclass/security-advanced/README.md

    0 02/09/2016 18:04:44 hdfs-Security-HWX-LabTesting-100@LAB.HORTONWORKS.NET
 ```

 - Notice how the headless keytabs are divided into the below 3 parts.
-These keytabs are *host specific*.
+These keytabs are *cluster specific* (i.e one per cluster)
 ```
 {name of entity}-{cluster}@{REALM}.
 ```